Masaryk University Academic and Professional Employee Code of Ethics

 (1) When publishing research results, an employee is obliged to respect – in addition to all legally binding copyright regulations – the rules of publication and disclosure of research and development results in accordance with established industry standard practices and corporate sector relationships.

-e) adopting a responsible approach to technology application and transfer.
+b) adopting a responsible approach to technology application and transfer,

-(3) An employee maintains an objective approach when assessing his or her share of authorship and the shares of others when reporting authorship, especially when assessing creative contributions to the publication of results and evaluating the quality and scope of contributions to the execution of the research itself.
+(3) An employee maintains an objective approach when assessing his/her share of authorship and the shares of others when reporting authorship, especially when assessing creative contributions to the publication of results and evaluating the quality and scope of contributions to the execution of the research itself.